White flower and a note to forgive yourself

 How do you forgive yourself and start all over?

 Our faith is the bridge between the rocky side of the ravine where we hurt others and ourselves and the green pastures on the other side which are full of options and possibilities.
 The bridge may look wobbly, but it is the only way to get to the other side.
 If we look back (or down) while we walk, we may slip.
-Our heads must face forward to the promised land.
+Our heads must face forward to the good life.

 To take this bridge, we need to repent truly and keep our eyes fixed on the desired end.
 We should stop focusing on our mistakes and stop dwelling on the past.
 To reach the other end, we must take steps.
 We will never arrive if we stand on the rocky side, gazing to the other side.
 No matter how pretty it looks over there, we won’t arrive unless we take steps.

 To start all over starts with one little step, a step of faith.
-Then, we keep going, one step after the other, until we arrive.
+Then, we keep going, one step after the other until we arrive.
 We should take sides with God to reach our destination.
 God is faithful.
 He won’t let us down on the way and He won’t leave us when we are on the other side of the ravine.

 God has a plan for you.
 So why would you want to continue living in the past?

 “For I know the plans I have for you,” says the Lord.
-“They are plans for good and not for disaster, to give you a future and a hope.”
+“They are plans for good and not for disaster, to give you a future and a hope.” .

 Jeremiah 29:11 (NLT)